NOAA Deep-Sea Coral Research and Technology Program

 Téléchargez la dernière version de la ressource en tant qu'Archive Darwin Core (DwC-A), ou les métadonnées de la ressource au format EML ou RTF :

-Données sous forme de fichier DwC-A (zip) télécharger 1 007 469 enregistrements dans Anglais (20 MB) - Fréquence de mise à jour: irrègulière
+Données sous forme de fichier DwC-A (zip) télécharger 1 288 603 enregistrements dans Anglais (25 MB) - Fréquence de mise à jour: continuellement

 Description

-NOAA’s Deep-Sea Coral Research and Technology Program (DSC-RTP) is compiling a national geodatabase of the known locations of deep-sea corals and sponges in U.S. territorial waters and beyond.
-The database will be comprehensive, standardized, quality controlled, and networked to outside resources.
+NOAA’s Deep-Sea Coral Research and Technology Program (DSC-RTP) has compiled a national database of the known locations of deep-sea corals and sponges in U.S. territorial waters and beyond.
+The database is comprehensive, standardized, quality controlled, and networked to outside resources.
 The database schema accommodates both linear (trawls, transects) and point (samples, observations) data.
 The structure of the database is tailored to occurrence records of all the azooxanthellate corals, a subset of all corals, and all sponge species.
+Fish records are also included when annotated along with coral and sponge occurrences.
 Records shallower than 50 m are generally excluded in order to focus on predominantly deep-water species – the mandate of the DSC-RTP.
 The intention is to limit the overlap with light-dependent (and mostly shallow-water) corals.
-The current data reflects DSC-RTP Database Version 20230828-0.
-To query, visualize, and download data in its native format, please visit our map portal: https://www.ncei.noaa.gov/maps/deep-sea-corals/mapSites.htm For advanced data query and data download, please visit our ERDDAP data access form: https://www.ncei.noaa.gov/erddap/tabledap/deep_sea_corals.html To learn more about deep sea coral and sponge habitats, please visit our website: https://deepseacoraldata.noaa.gov/
+To query, visualize, and download data in its native format, please visit our map portal: Deep-Sea Corals Map Portal.
+For advanced data query and data download, please visit our ERDDAP data access form: ERDDAP Data Access Form.
+To learn more about NOAA's National Database for Deep-Sea Corals and Sponges, visit our website: NOAA Deep-Sea Coral Data.

 Enregistrements de données